autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 print('Label:', train_data['label'][3])
 ```

-## Explore a Custoimzed Search Space with Random Search
+## Explore a Customized Search Space with Random Search

 Here, we can set the `hyperparameters` argument and specify the search space with `ag.space`.
 In this example, we search for